Menu

 Impact:

 Our Design and Technology curriculum enables and encourages our children to become critical thinkers.
 Children are always keen to learn new skills and work hard to perfect those shown to them.
-Through carefully planned and implemented learning activities the pupils develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world.
+Through carefully planned and implemented learning activities, the pupils develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world.

 Top